glederrey/lauzhack_2017/README.md

 ## Results

 Our results based on a comparison between actually computed cycles and the suspicious list for the cycle scheme show that this rule-based scheme actually has relatively good recall of the real cycles and also provides us with relatively few suspicious clients, so the method can be expected to be scalable.
+We expect that an implementation using Apache Spark will enable our solution to scale relatively well.